LTUC/amman-prep-d16/Class-15/lab/README.md

 * Use the Railway cheatsheet (as demonstrated in the demo) to deploy your server

 ## Submission Instructions:
-- Submit a link for the deployed version of your code on Heroku.
+- Submit a link for the deployed version of your code on Render website.
 - What observations or questions do you have about what you’ve learned so far?
 - How long did it take you to complete this assignment?
 And, before you started, how long did you think it would take you to complete this assignment?